joeperri95/ToastBoard/README.md

 # ToastBoard

-Why use a breadboard when all your IO is right here?
+Why use a breadboard when all your I/O is right here?

 ## Features